 - If you have Bagalamukhi Yantra, you can place it near the Devi.
 If you don’t have it, make a swastika symbol.

 - Begin the puja by lighting the Diya and putting on the Haldi mala (turmeric garland) over Devi’s figure.

 - Now, start the chanting of Devi Baglamukhi Bija Mantra and disperse yellow mustangs in the house’s direction.

 - Finally, pray to the goddess and ask forgiveness for any crime and mistakes you have made.

-Chanting of Bagalamukhi beej mantra provides devotees with a great flow of positive energy through the mind, body, and soul.
-This spiritual mantra removes all the sorrows and pains of individual life.
-It abolishes all the negative energies and guides them to the pathway of success and peace.
+Chanting of Bagalamukhi beej mantra provides devotees with a great positive energy flow through the mind, body, and soul.
+This spiritual mantra removes all the sorrows and pains of individual life and guides them to the pathway of success and peace.
 This mantra helps people to recover from debts and escalate more property.
 Besides, it also protects from black magic.

 The best time for the Bagalamukhi mantra is Shukla Paksha, Shubh Muhurat, and Early morning.
-Take an early bath and start the chant and recite or jap for 125,000 times with a Haldi mala.
+Take an early bath, start the chant, and recite or jap for 125,000 times with a Haldi mala.